Uncategorised

 Write comment (0 Comments)

-mysql -h192.168.0.20 -uroot -p
+opkg update opkg install mysql-server mysql -h192.168.0.20 -uroot -p

-opkg install python-mysql
+opkg update opkg install python-mysql nano /mnt/sda1/mysql.py

 #!/usr/bin/python